Great Plains: Fur trade

-European settlement
+Cattle ranching and homesteads

 Beginning in 1821, the Santa Fe Trail ran from the Missouri River to New Mexico, skirting north of Comancheria.
 Beginning in the 1830s, the Oregon Trail led from the Missouri River across the Great Plains.

 Much of the Great Plains became open range where cattle roamed free, hosting ranching operations where anyone was free to run cattle.
 In the spring and fall, ranchers held roundups where their cowboys branded new calves, treated animals, and sorted the cattle for sale.
 Such ranching began in Texas and gradually moved northward.
 Between 1866 and 1895, cowboys herded 10 million cattle north to rail heads such as Dodge City, Kansas and Ogallala, Nebraska; from there, cattle were shipped east.

 Passage of the Kansas-Nebraska Act in 1854 opened both territories to White settlement.
 The Homestead Acts of 1862 further encouraged settlement and agricultural development in the Great Plains; the population of Nebraska, for instance, increased from under 30,000 in 1860 to over one million in 1890.
 A homesteader was permitted to claim up to 160 acre of land for only a small filing fee, provided that he or she lived on the land for a period of five years and cultivated it.
 The provisions were expanded under the Kinkaid Act of 1904 to include a homestead of an entire section.
 Hundreds of thousands of people claimed such homesteads, sometimes building houses out of the very turf of the land.
 Many of them were not skilled farmers, and failures were frequent.
 The Canadian Dominion Lands Act of 1871 served a similar function for establishing homesteads on the prairies in Canada.